Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 On each tab, the Repository name column specifies the name of the repository that stores a container image.
 The Account column specifies the AWS account that owns the repository.
 The Last scanned column shows you when Amazon Inspector last checked that resource for vulnerabilities.
 This can include checks when there is an update to finding metadata, when there is an update to the application inventory of the resource, or when a rescan is done in response to a new CVE.
 For more information, see Scan behaviors for Amazon ECR scanning.

 To review additional details about a container image, choose the link in the ECR container image column.
 Amazon Inspector then displays details about the image and current findings for the image.
 To review the details of a finding, choose the link in the Title column.
-For information about these details, see Amazon Inspector finding details.
+For information about these details, see Viewing details for your Amazon Inspector findings.

 Scanning status values for Amazon ECR container images